oneapi-src/oneDNN/doc/primitives/convolution.md

 | :--                            | :--
 | f32, bf16 and f16 convolution  | eltwise, sum, sum -> eltwise
 | int8 convolution               | eltwise, sum, sum -> eltwise, eltwise -> sum

-The attributes and post-ops take effect in the following sequence:
-- Source zero point attribute,
-- Output scale attribute,
-- Post-ops, in the order they were attached,
-- Destination zero point attribute.

 The operations during attributes and post-ops applying are done in single precision floating point data type.
 The conversion to the actual destination